dema-trading-ai/docs/docs/installation_and_updating/installation.md

 # Installation
 If you want to install the Engine, all you have to do is to run a single command in your terminal.
 Based on which operating system you are using, you follow the instructions below.
 For MacOS follow the instructions below.
-If you are using Windows?
+Are you using Windows?
 Take a look at the instructions in the Windows section.

 ## MacOS